ray-project/ray/doc/source/train/user_guide.rst

 For example, you can:

-* print the metrics for the last iteration:
+* Print the metrics for the last training iteration:

 .. code-block:: python